Ravichandran Ashwin: Indian Premier League

+TNPL and TNCA League

+Ashwin was drafted in as the captain of the Dindigul Dragons franchise for the inaugural season of the Tamil Nadu Premier League (TNPL) T20 tournament.
+He has represented the same franchise for eight seasons, leading them to the title in the 2024 season and two finals in 2018 and 2019.
+He played for Chemplast in the TNCA first division league until 2018 when he moved to Mylapore RC.
+He signed on to represent India Cements in 2020.

+Major League

+In March 2026, Ashwin signed with the San Francisco Unicorns for the 2026 Major League Cricket season.

 Bowling style

 Ashwin is widely regarded as one of the most prolific off spinners of all time.
 He produces several variations of the ball and flights the ball, thereby giving it more chance to spin and dip on the batsman.
 In addition to his normal off-breaks, he produces an arm ball and the carrom ball, the latter of which he uses frequently in the shorter formats.
 In IPL 2013, he bowled leg-breaks and googly as well.
 He evolved his carrom ball from the soduku ball, a finger-flicked legbreak used in tennis ball cricket on the streets of Chennai.
 However, he has stated in an interview that he refrains from bowling the doosra as it requires him to bend and straighten his arm which he finds difficult to do.

 Ashwin's childhood coach Sunil Subramaniam recalls Ashwin's early days at the TNCA Academy:

 [...] what struck me was his intelligence.
 His use of angles, length and width of the crease.
 Also, guessing what a batsman was likely to do.
 And the kind of field placing that he is comfortable with.
 Those are the factors that struck me immediately – that this guy not only loves bowling, he also has a fair idea of what spin actually is.
 For somebody who started out at 18 or 19, I thought that was a big thing [...]
 Here is a guy who knew what the ball is supposed to do, where this guy is expected to play and what are the plans to keep that guy in check and put pressure on that guy.
 He was pretty clear at 18 itself.